Covid-19 funding support for doctoral students

 If you are funded by UKRI or are funded by other sources but are part of a CDT or DTP cohort:

-- If you are recorded on Je-S (UKRI’s Joint Electronic Submission system) as being funded by, or associated with, one of the UK Research Councils, please read this guide to UKRI funded extensions.
-This is in response to UKRI announcements linked from Guidance for the research and innovation communities (students & training grants) including Open Letter to UKRI students (24 April), Costed extensions to funding for up to six months (on 9 May), Detailed guidance for doctoral students supported by UKRI research council programmes and Update on extensions for doctoral students impacted by the COVID-19 pandemic (17 August).
+- If you are recorded on Je-S (UKRI’s Joint Electronic Submission system) as being funded by, or associated with, one of the UK Research Councils, please read this guidance for applicants, students and award-holders impacted by the pandemic.

 - If you are unsure whether you are recorded on Je-S, please email the Doctoral College.